The Gwendolyn Brooks Youth Poetry Awards

 Resources for Educators and Writers

-Whether you are an educator or a young writer, Illinois Humanities has writing prompts, tips, and virtual workshops to help practice poetry in and out of the classroom.
+Whether you are an educator or a young writer, Illinois Humanities has writing guides, tips, and short online lessons to help you practice poetry in and out of the classroom.
 Check out resources from Illinois Humanities and our partners and download the Gwendolyn Brooks Youth Poetry Awards Toolkit for K-12 educators.

 Contest Winners

-Download the 2023 Chapbook containing all of the winning poems listed below.
+Download the 2024 Chapbook containing all of the winning poems.

 Kindergarten